ElijahLuis/rbx-wallstick-current/README.md

 A modular system for sticking characters to walls, ceilings, and terrain surfaces in Roblox.
 Originally created by [EgoMoose](https://github.com/EgoMoose) and modernized by **Nejinumanuma**(https://github.com/ElijahLuis).

-## How It Works
+## 🧠 How It Works
+Wallstick allows characters to walk on arbitrary surfaces using a combination of raycasting, alignment constraints, and camera manipulation.

+### Server
+- Sets up collision groups
-1. The server sets up collision groups, patches `StarterPlayerScripts` with a camera modifier, and starts the replication service.
+- Patches `StarterPlayerScripts` with a custom camera modifier
+- Starts the replication service

+### Client
-2. When the local character spawns, `clientEntry.client` constructs a `Wallstick` instance.
+- On character spawn, `clientEntry.client` creates a `Wallstick` instance
-It creates a stripped clone of the character using `CharacterHelper` and aligns this "fake" model to nearby surfaces found via raycasts.
+- A stripped-down clone of the character is created via `CharacterHelper`
+- This "fake" model is aligned to nearby surfaces using raycasts
-3. AlignPosition and AlignOrientation then pull the real humanoid to match, while `GravityCamera`- augmented by the camera modifier - rotates the view and `RotationSpring` smooths motion.
+- `AlignPosition` and `AlignOrientation` guide the real character to match
+- `GravityCamera` rotates the camera, smoothed with `RotationSpring`

+### Replication
-5. The current surface part and offset are sent through `Wallstick.Replication` so the server can relay orientation to other clients.
-Parameters like stick range and fall timing come from `WallstickConfig`.
+- Surface and offset data are sent through `Wallstick.Replication` so other clients can match orientation

+### Configuration
+- Tweak movement parameters via `ReplicatedStorage.WallstickConfig`:
+  - `STICK_RANGE`
+  - `DETECTION_SHAPE`
+  - `MAX_FALL_DISTANCE`

 ## Demo
 A ready-made place to test the Wallstick module can be found at `demo/playground.rbxl`.